 There are so many different ways to use this resource to make learning the ABC’s fun this winter!

 One of the five pre-reading skills that your kids need to learn is letter knowledge.

 Using hands-on activities like this one will help your preschoolers learn the letter names, shapes, and much more!

-Getting Ready To Use Penguin Letter Search Activity:
+Getting Ready to Use Penguin Find the Letter Activity:

 This post may contain affiliate links.
 Please read our disclosure here.

 For a reusable activity: